campbellC/UsefulScripts/README.md

 UsefulScripts
 ===============
 A few scripts to speed up productivity.
-Do not use these scripts unless you understand them, I make no claims to there safety!
+Do not use these scripts unless you understand them, I make no claims to their safety!
 I also have not packaged these up and they do have dependencies.

 Each script's code should explain itself with comments.
 However, here's each scripts overview: